 Wyse Device Agent version 14.6.1.4 and below contain an Improper Authentication vulnerability.
 A malicious user could potentially exploit this vulnerability by providing invalid input in order to obtain a connection to WMS server.

-Dell Repository Manager, versions 3.4.2 through 3.4.4,contains a Path Traversal vulnerability in logger module.
-A local attacker with low privileges could potentially exploit this vulnerability to gain unauthorized read access to the files stored on the server filesystem with the privileges of the running web application.
+Dell DM5500 contains a path traversal vulnerability in the appliance.
+A remote attacker with high privileges could potentially exploit this vulnerability to overwrite configuration files stored on the server filesystem.

-Dell Repository Manager, versions prior to 3.4.5, contains a Path Traversal vulnerability in API module.
-A local attacker with low privileges could potentially exploit this vulnerability to gain unauthorized write access to the files stored on the server filesystem with the privileges of the running web application.
+Dell EMC Avamar Server, versions 19.1, 19.2, 19.3, contain a Path Traversal Vulnerability in PDM.
+A remote user could potentially exploit this vulnerability, to gain unauthorized write access to the arbitrary files stored on the server filesystem, causing deletion of arbitrary files.